THE SUNDERLAND SITE - PAGE 002

 The bridge opened with great fanfare on Aug.
 9, 1796, the opening being presided over by Prince William of Gloucester & attended by some 80,000 people.
 It was, when it opened, the largest single span bridge in the world.
 A toll bridge for traffic & pedestrians, the pedestrian toll being abolished in 1846 & the traffic toll only in 1885.

 Re the next item, I seek your assistance.
 I am sure that somebody 'out there' knows the story of what exactly happened.
 It would seem, however, that in 1815 there was a lottery, a lottery approved by an Act of the British Parliament no less, where the 'prize' would seem to be a share of the Sunderland Iron Bridge tolls.
 Tolls which would seem to have been assessed not only upon those who crossed the bridge but also upon those ferry boats 'attached thereto' - which presumably means passed under it?
 If so, how very creative!
 That they would assess fees upon any vessel that travels a tidal river that had been there since time immemorial.
-The item is from e-Bay in a most interesting item that was sold in late Mar.
-2007 - ticket # 1041 - offered by e-Bay vendor 'atlantic-fox', whose e-Bay store is here.
-Thank you so much 'atlantic-fox'!
+The item is from eBay in a most interesting item that was sold in late Mar.
+2007 - ticket # 1041 - offered by eBay vendor 'atlantic-fox', who may well, in 2021, no longer be in business.
+Thank you so much 'atlantic-fox' regardless!
 Can you tell me the story of the lottery, or, if you would prefer, write a paragraph about it for inclusion in these pages.
 Your contribution would be most welcome.
 In Apl.
-2008, another such ticket sold via e-Bay, specifically Ticket # 1039.
+2008, another such ticket sold via eBay, specifically Ticket # 1039.

 Rowland Burdon had been instrumental in funding and obtaining Acts of Parliament for the iron bridge across the Wear at Sunderland, opened on 9 August 1796.
 The single arch bridge of 236 feet 8 inches, with 94 feet clearance at low tide for sailing vessels, had been fabricated at Coalbrookdale from 260 tons of iron, an early example of industrialisation.
 The total cost had been £34,000 of which Burdon subscribed £30,000.
 When his bank collapsed, leaving him with liabilities of over £85,000, his shares were disposed of by lottery.
 The bridge was replaced in 1859 by the Wearmouth Bridge, supervised by Robert Stephenson at a cost of £40,000.
 Rowland Burdon died at the age of 82 on 17th Sep 1838.